Prof. Lorenzo Moroni

 Originally from Canada, Dr. Paul Wieringa obtained his Bachelors in Applied Science with distinction in 2004 from the Integrated Engineering Program at the University of British Columbia, Vancouver.
 His studies allowed him to combine a broad range of Engineering disciplines, during which time he became interested in the multifaceted biomimetic design of biomedical devices.
 He was awarded a Master of Science degree cum laude in 2008 from the University of Twente, the Netherlands, specializing in Neural Engineering.
 From 2008 to 2009, he continued to work as a researcher at the University of Twente, where he continued work on from his thesis project on controlling neurite growth within the microfluidic channels of a Lab-on-a-chip.
 This work lead him to pursue a Ph.D. in the development of a regenerative neural interface, beginning at Scuola Superiore Sant’Anna in Pisa, Italy, under the supervision of Prof. Silvestro Micera, and later completing his degree at the University of Twente in the Tissue Regeneration Department, under the guidance of Prof. Richard van Wezel and Dr. Lorenzo Moroni.
 During this time, he employed various biofabrication technologies to create 3D polymer structures for guiding neural regeneration.
 In 2014, he was award a joint PhD from the University of Twente and Scuola Superiore Sant’Anna (cum laude).

 Since this time, he has held a Post-Doc within the Complex Tissue Regeneration (CTR) Department in the new MERLN Institute for Technology Inspired Regenerative Medicine at the University of Maastricht, the Netherlands.
-Under the supervision of Dr. Moroni, he is continuing to work on the engineering of neural tissue within the context of regenerative medicine and, in addition, he oversees the microscopy facilities of the Institute.
+Under the supervision of Prof. Moroni, he is continuing to work on the engineering of neural tissue within the context of regenerative medicine and, in addition, he oversees the microscopy facilities of the Institute.